Ritam369/Ritam369/README.md

 Currently leading the charge in the DSA and CP domain at GDG on Campus Bengal Institute of Technology, where we turn algorithms into our personal playground. 🎯 Master of the clock and team synergy - I make deadlines tremble and group projects sing! ⏰🤝

 - 🔭 I’m currently pursuing my BTech
-- 🌱 I’m interested in Web DSA, CP, AI/ML, and Cybersecurity
+- 🌱 I’m interested in Web Dev, DSA, CP, and very much passionate about the current technologies!!
 - 👯 I’m looking to collaborate on projects related to my interests
 - 💬 Ask me about anything related to my interests
 - ✉️ You can contact me at [saharitam963@gmail.com](mailto:saharitam963@gmail.com)